 - Check the front-panel Page format / Rotate setting.
 See page 5-4, Do You Need to Adjust the Page Size in the Front Panel? - For non-PostScript files: If Queueing and Nesting are both ON, pages may be automatically rotated to save media.
-See page 5-15, Rotating an Image from the Front Panel - For an explanation of rotation for PostScript files, see page 5-15, Rotating an Image.
+See page 5-15, The file is an RTL/HP-GL/2 file and the file contains no raster data. - For an explanation of rotation for PostScript files, see page 5-15, Rotating an Image.

-If the Print Is a Mirror Image of Your Graphic
+If the Print Is a Mirror Image of Your Image